LBoyle/tvmaze-frontend/README.md

 - Thursday 11th - 5 hours.

 ### Notes
-- I installed heroku-cli in the project and run it with a yarn script, Ubuntu security prevented me from installing it globally, so ```yarn heroku [some command]```
+- I installed heroku-cli in the project and run it with a yarn script, Ubuntu security prevented me from installing it globally, so ```yarn heroku [some command]```.
+- I ran the css libs through sass to minify them into the React project, then react-scripts uses the minified css.

 ## Development Chonology